Tsirelson's Bound Prohibits Communication Through a Disconnected Channel: Introduction

-The search for such a principle has a history of about 20 years.
+For the last two decades, people have searched for physical principles that bound nonlocality.
 It was initially expected that the physical principle of relativistic~causality (no-signaling) itself restricts the strength of nonlocality~\citep{Shimony1,Shimony2,AharonovRohrlich}.
 But then it was discovered that no-signaling theories may exist for which $\abs{c}>1/\sqrt{2}$.
 This led to the device-independent formalism of \emph{No-Signaling (NS)--boxes}~\citep{PR1,Barrett} (see also \citep{Pop}).
-In particular, maximum violation of the Bell--CHSH inequality is achieved by \emph{Popescu--Rohrlich (PR)--boxes} which are consistent with Relativistic~Causality.
-Why then, after all, does nature not permit \eqref{eq:Tsirelson} to be violated (as far as we know)?
+In particular, maximum violation of the Bell--CHSH inequality is achieved by \emph{Popescu--Rohrlich (PR)--boxes} which are consistent with relativistic~causality.

+So relativistic causality doesn't limit nonlocality after all; Why then does nature not permit \eqref{eq:Tsirelson} to be violated (as far as we know)?
 Several suggestions have been made.
 Superquantum correlations lead to violations of the Heisenberg uncertainty principle \citep{unc1,unc2}, which is another seemingly purely quantum result.
 PR--boxes would allow distributed computation to be performed with only one bit of communication \citep{vanDam}, which looks unlikely but doesn't violate any known physical law.
 Similarly, in stronger-than-quantum nonlocal theories some computations exceed reasonable performance limits~\citep{nonlocalcomp}.
-The principle of \emph{information~causality}~\citep{Infocause} shows that no sensible measure of mutual information exists between pairs of systems in superquantum nonlocal theories.
-Finally, it was shown that superquantum nonlocality does not permit classical physics to emerge in the limit of infinitely many microscopic systems~\citep{PRnolimit,ML}.
-Of these, only information~causality and macroscopic~locality give necessary conditions for the quantum~bound and neither is known to be sufficient~\citep{OasBarros}.
-Thus these conditions do not single out quantum mechanics from amongst all possible nonlocal theories, as pointed out in~\citep{Navascues}.
+The principle of \emph{Information~Causality}~\citep{Infocause} shows that no sensible measure of mutual information exists between pairs of systems in superquantum nonlocal theories.
+Our approach is most directly comparable with Information~Causality, with a conceptual difference being that we use variance of an efficient estimator, therefore Fisher information, whereas information causality uses mutual information (Shannon information).
+The relationship between our approach and theirs is the topic of Section~\ref{sec:infocause}.
+Finally, it was shown that superquantum nonlocality does not permit local (non-nonlocal) physics to emerge in the limit of infinitely many microscopic systems~\citep{PRnolimit,ML}.